open-horizon/examples/edge/evtstreams/cpu2evtstreams/README.md

 hzn register -p IBM/pattern-ibm.cpu2evtstreams -f userinput.json
 ```

+Thinking I'll add a new step 3 for the node policy update

 3. The edge device will make an agreement with one of the Horizon agreement bots (this typically takes about 15 seconds).
 Repeatedly query the agreements of this device until the `agreement_finalized_time` and `agreement_execution_start_time` fields are filled in:
 ```bash
 hzn agreement list